Fearless Defenders: Plot

 Valkyrie, Dani and Hippolyta lead the doom maidens to an Asgardian ruin in Descanso de Deus, Brazil.
 There, the three are outnumbered and near defeat before Misty and Annabelle arrive with reinforcements.
 Caroline reveals to Dani that Valkyrie intends to syphon Dani's powers at the ruin.
 With Dani's powers, Valkyrie transforms into the berserker-like maiden of rage.

 Valkyrie, the maiden of rage, destroys the doom maidens and then turns on her allies, while Caroline escapes.
 After Valkyrie defeats the heroes, she sets her sights on a nearby village.
 Annabelle follows in pursuit and is able to quell Valkyrie's rage with her love, but Annabelle is killed in the process.
 Valkyrie returns with Annabelle's body and calls for the formation of a new Defenders, however the heroes rebuke Valkyrie's offer.
 Meanwhile, Caroline begins searching for new doom maidens amongst the villainesses of Earth.

 In Valhalla, Annabelle struggles to adjust to the afterlife, while Valkyrie searches for Clea.
 After fending off some trolls, Clea agrees to help Valkyrie bring Annabelle back to life in exchange for a sacrifice.
 Clea transports Annabelle to New York City, where she reunites with Misty and discovers that her lifeforce has been merged with Valkyrie's and she is now Valkyrie's host.

 Misty and Annabelle investigate a monster problem in New York's Chinatown and ask Elsa Bloodstone for assistance.
 They discover that the Ghost Boys gang have been using Brood hatchlings to carry out hits in the neighborhood.
 Valkyrie, Misty and Elsa track a hatchling to an underground lair, where Hai-Dai ninjas are bio-engineering Brood eggs.
 The three aided by No-Name of the Brood defeat the Hai-Dai and their master, Zheng Bao Yu.
 Afterwards, Bao Yu turns to Caroline for protection.

 In New York City, the Fearless Defenders attempt to stop the Doom Maidens from awakening the Pandemonium Axles, evil sculpture-like creatures that have remained dormant underground for sometime.
-Meanwhile, the significant others of each of the Fearless Defenders have invited them to a bar in order to convince them to disband.
+Meanwhile, the significant others of each of the Fearless Defenders have invited them to a bar to convince them to disband.
 The fight reaches the bar and together with their partners, the Fearless Defenders defeat the Doom Maidens and the Pandemonium Axles.
 However, the women decide to stay together without any assistance from their mates.